brunoroccia/Data-driven-Nonlinear-Dynamics/README.md

 ## 📂 Repository Structure
 - `DDCM Duffing`
-  Folder containing a simle and clean implementation of a DDCM solver for the Duffing equation.
+  Folder containing a simple and clean implementation of a DDCM solver for the Duffing equation.
 ---